tboz203/simple-api/README.md

 # Simple-API

-A simple REST API for teachers, students, and classes built using Django Ninja.
+A simple REST api for teachers, students, and classes built using Django and Graphene.